 Why is Two Step Verification Important?

 Two step verification, also known as 2FA (two factor authentication), is crucial for banking apps due to the importance of layered security and the need for robust cyber security measures in the banking sector.
 Implementing two-step verification adds an extra layered security to prevent unauthorised access to sensitive financial information and transactions.
 It requires users to provide two separate forms of authentication, typically a combination of something they know (like a password) and something they have (like a unique code sent to their mobile device).
 This significantly reduces the risk of fraudulent activities and unauthorised access, ensuring a higher level of cyber security for banking apps.

 Is 2FA Mandatory?

-Yes.
-2FA is being introduced by the UK Regulator to help reduce fraud across the entire UK Banking network.
+Yes, the implementation of 2FA is mandated by the UK Regulator as a crucial measure to enhance cyber security in banking and mitigate fraud risks across the entire UK Banking network.
 This extra protection is being introduced across all UK Banks and financial service providers.

 Setting up 2FA

 Between now and the 13th April you will start to be given the option to register for 2FA using your mobile phone, when logging in to the platform, by taking the following steps:

 - Either download the Authy mobile application when prompted, and start the simple registration process.